 Customized Modulation Transmit Power Spectral Density (PSD) Output

 The PSD output for the modulation being modeled describes how power of a transmission signal or time series is distributed over a frequency range centered around the center frequency of the transmission.
-As shown in Figure 1, the PSD signal frequency distribution in the spectrum and waterfall views is for OFDM modulation with a 10 MHz bandwidth (5 MHz on each side of the center frequency).
+As shown in the referenced figure, the PSD signal frequency distribution in the spectrum and waterfall views is for OFDM modulation with a 10 MHz bandwidth (5 MHz on each side of the center frequency).

 EMANE specifies the characteristics of a transmission such as wall clock time of transmit, transmit power, transmit and receive antenna gains, and one or more frequency segments that make up a transmission. eView builds upon these EMANE transmit attributes by leveraging the functionality of a custom EMANE Physical Layer (PHY) shim, which adds higher fidelity to RF physical layer characteristics by including spectral power levels for the full frequency range of the modulation.
 For OFDM modulation, this includes 1024 FFT data points for a 10 MHz signal bandwidth.